-Development of the proposal is consistent with the greenhouse gas (GHG) emissions analyzed by the General Plan Update Environmental Impact Report (GPUEIR).
-The senior housing project is adjacent to commercial uses, which reduces the number of vehicular trips, by providing daily services within walking distances.
-The development will meet energy conservation measures that meet or exceed Title 24 standards.
+Development of the proposed development is consistent with the greenhouse gas (GHG) emissions analyzed by the General Plan Update Environmental Impact Report (GPUEIR).
+The development will meet energy conservations measures that meet or exceed Title 24 standards.
 Landscape areas within the development are required to ensure water efficient plants and a low-flow irrigation system are maintained.
 In addition, a water budget is required to ensure a water efficient landscaping and irrigation system.
 Consequently, the impact upon GHG emissions associated with the proposed project is less than significant.

 VIII.
 HAZARDS AND HAZARDOUS MATERIALS.
-Would the project: Potentially Significant Impact Less Than Significant With Mitigation Less Than Significant Impact No Impact a) Create a significant hazard to the public or the environment through the routine transport, use, or disposal of hazardous materials (4 & 34)? Х b) Create a significant hazard to the public or the environment through reasonably foreseeable upset and accident conditions involving the release of hazardous materials into the environment (4 & 34)? Х c) Emit hazardous emissions or handle hazardous or acutely hazardous materials, substances, or waste within one-quarter mile of an existing or proposed school (4)? Х d) Be located on a site which is included on a list of hazardous materials sites compiled pursuant to Government Code Section 65962.5 and, as a result, would create a significant hazard to the public or the environment (1)? Х e) For a project located within an airport land use plan or, where such a plan has not been adopted, within two miles of a public airport or public use airport, would the project result in a safety hazard for people residing or working in the project area (18)?
-X f) For a project within the vicinity of a private airstrip, would the project result in a safety hazard for people residing or working in the project area (36)? Х g) Impair implementation of or physically interfere with an adopted emergency response plan or emergency evacuation plan (37)? Х h) Expose people or structures to a significant risk of loss, injury or death involving wildland fires, including where wildlands are adjacent to urbanized areas or where residences are intermixed with wildlands (4)?
-X
+Would the project: Potentially Significant Impact Less Than Significant With Mitigation Less Than Significant Impact No Impact a) Create a significant hazard to the public or the environment through the routine transport, use, or disposal of hazardous materials (4 & 34)? Х b) Create a significant hazard to the public or the environment through reasonably foreseeable upset and accident conditions involving the release of hazardous materials into the environment (4 &amp; 34) ? Х c) Emit hazardous emissions or handle hazardous or acutely hazardous materials, substances, or waste within one-quarter mile of an existing or proposed school (4)? Х d) Be located on a site which is included on a list of hazardous materials sites compiled pursuant to Government Code Section 65962.5 and, as a result, would create a significant hazard to the public or the environment (1)? Х e) For a project located within an airport land use plan or, where such a plan has not been adopted, within two miles of a public airport or public use airport, would the project result in a safety hazard for people residing or working in the project area (18)? Х f) For a project within the vicinity of a private airstrip, would the project result in a safety hazard for people residing or working in the project area (36) ? Х g) Impair implementation of or physically interfere with an adopted emergency response plan or emergency evacuation plan (37)? Х h) Expose people or structures to a significant risk of loss, injury or death involving wildland fires, including where wildlands are adjacent to urbanized areas or where residences are intermixed with wildlands (4)? Х